MicrosoftDocs/minecraft-creator/creator/Documents/EntityModelingAndAnimation.md

 To create the model and texture, we're going to use [Blockbench](https://blockbench.net/), a 3D modeling program that can create models for the Bedrock Edition of Minecraft.

+>[!IMPORTANT]
+>Blockbench is provided by external, third-party contributors and is not a Mojang/Microsoft offering.
+Users should use at their own discretion.

 ### Setting Up the Model

 When you first open Blockbench, you'll see a list of available model formats.
 Select **Bedrock Model**.
 You'll see a dialog about the basic settings for the project.